Technology & IT Service Desk

 To set up office apps and your Dunwoody email on your mobile device, click here.
 The URL will take you to a Microsoft support website with step-by-step installation instructions for both Android, iOS, and Windows phones and tablets.

-For additional help or questions, contact the IT Help Desk.
+For additional help or questions, contact the IT Service Desk.

 Copyright infringement is the act of exercising, without permission or legal authority, one or more of the exclusive rights granted to the copyright owner under section 106 of the Copyright Act (Title 17 of the United States Code).
 These rights include the right to reproduce or distribute a copyrighted work.
 In the file-sharing context, downloading or uploading substantial parts of a copyrighted work without authority constitutes an infringement.